WebReflection/perseverant/README.md

   folder,     // by default $HOME/.config/perseverant
-  serializer, // by default JSON password,   // if provided, it's used to encrypt cipher      // if there is a password is used as cipher
+  serializer, // by default JSON password,   // if provided, it's used to encrypt salt        // if there is a password is used as salt
-              // by default it's aes256
+              // by default it's perseverant }):Perseverant
-}):Perseverant

 // retrieve a key (read key file)